zhi-g/sublime-ensime/README.md

 * Implements prototype support for debugging.
 At the moment you can set breakpoints, create launch configurations and step through programs in the debugger.
-This is a very early prototype, so it's unlikely that you'll be able to do anything useful with it, however it does illustrate future development directions for this plugin
+This is a very early prototype, so it's unlikely that you'll be able to do anything useful with it, however it does illustrate future development directions for this plugin.

 * Hosts ENSIME in a completely transparent fashion.
-Solves the problem of runaway processes on Windows (Linux and Mac is on to-do list, we also wouldn't mind pull requests)
+Solves the problem of runaway processes on Windows, Linux and Mac.

 ## How to install?